Standoff ends peacefully in Nanticoke

 woke her by putting his hand over her mouth, saying stay the (expletive)

 down, according to prosecutors.
-Wildoner then forced himself on
+Wildoner then forced himself on the teen,

-sister reported that several months earlier Wildoner tried to pressure her into having sex but she
+several months earlier Wildoner tried to pressure her into having sex but she

 Police hit Wildoner with child rape and related charges, but he posted

 $100,000 bail through a bondsman 11 days after his arrest.
-While out
+While out on bail,

-and made sexual advances on her, putting his hands down her pants and offering her $100 in exchange
+advances on her, putting his hands down her pants and offering her $100 in exchange

 Wildoner was again arrested, this time on charges of indecent assault.